 We will measure the accumulation of multiple cosmogenic isotopes in rock and sediment profiles to determine the minimum exposure ages, degree of soil stability or mixing, and shielding history of surfaces by cold-based ice to obtain unambiguous minimum ages for deposits.
-In addition, we should be able to identify areas disturbed by periglacial activity, constrain the timing of such activity, and account for the patchy preservation of important stratigraphic markers such as volcanic ash.
+In addition, we should be able to identify areas disturbed by periglacial activity, constrain its timing, and account for the patchy preservation of important stratigraphic markers such as volcanic ash.

 In a complex landscape such as the McMurdo Dry Valleys, individual exposure analyses will seldom give unambiguous ages for the surfaces.
 By contrast, our approach of looking at vertical profiles and multiple isotopes at a few sites will be considerably more informative.
 The result will be a better understanding of the stability of the East Antarctic Ice Sheet, which could fundamentally change how we view the dynamics of Southern Hemisphere climate on time scales of millions of years.
-(G076M; NSF/OPP 0338224)^ top
+(G–076–M; NSF/OPP 03–38224)

 Robert C. Kemerait, U.S. Air Force Technical Applications Center.